 From 2000-2005, Mendoza was awarded 18 "Best In the Nation" honors by CoSIDA for his Fullerton College sports media guides.
 He has presented at statewide conventions on the topics of sports marketing and public relations, and appeared as a sports analyst on cable television.

 In 2017, Mendoza was honored by the California Community College Sports Information Association with the BRASS TOP Award for service in the profession.
 The award was presented at the Annual CCCAA Spring Convention.

-He is currently chair of the West Hills College Coalinga Professional Development Committee; and a member of the WHCC Institutional Effectiveness and Accreditation Council; President's Executive Cabinet; Falcon Administators; College Planning Council; WHCCD Leadership Retreat Group; Educational Master Plan Committee; Athletics Hall of Fame (chair); and advisor for the Student-Athlete Advisory Council.
+He is currently chair of the West Hills College Coalinga Professional Development Committee; and a member of the WHCC Institutional Effectiveness and Accreditation Council; President's Executive Cabinet; Falcon Administrators; College Planning Council; WHCCD Leadership Retreat Group; Educational Master Plan Committee; Achieving the Dream Data Team; Strategic Enrollment Management Committee; Athletics Hall of Fame (chair); and founder/advisor for the Student-Athlete Advisory Council.
 Since joining WHCC, Mendoza has led the redesign of westhillsfalcons.com - including the addition of social media platforms, live broadcasting and video.

 The product of Clovis High School enjoyed a stellar career on the golf team.
 As a senior, Mendoza was named all-league and all-area, and became the first golfer in school history honored with the coveted Sassano Blanket Award, presented to the Cougars' top senior.

 He played golf at Reedley College before transferring to Fresno City College.
 He earned his A.A. degree in Liberal Studies at FCC; a B.A. degree in Mass Communication & Journalism at CSU, Fresno; and a master's in Physical Education & Kinesiology at Fresno Pacific University.